podo-gec/fungani/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up a working copy of the project on your local machine for development and testing purposes.
 See deployment for notes on deploying the project on a live system.